floodfx/liveviewjs/compatibility/README.md

 these inputs and `liveview.json`.

 `liveview.json` also publishes the compatibility policy.
-At present 1.2.9 is tested against the Phoenix oracle but is not yet verified against LiveViewJS;
-older clients are untested and unlisted clients are rejected.
-The recorder fails with an explicit expected/received version diagnostic when the oracle's join reply omits or reports a different LiveView version.
+At present 1.2.9 is tested against both the Phoenix oracle and the basic LiveViewJS differential target, but is not yet declared fully verified against LiveViewJS.
+Older clients are untested and unlisted clients are rejected.
+The recorder fails with an explicit expected/received version diagnostic when either server's join reply omits or reports a different LiveView version.

 ## Scenarios and traces

 `scenarios.json` gives each scenario a stable ID and links it to a capability in `capabilities.json`.
-The Playwright recorder retains raw HTTP, WebSocket, and DOM captures in `artifacts/raw/`; CI uploads that ignored directory for diagnosis.
-Reviewed normalized traces live in `fixtures/phoenix-live-view/<version>/`.
+Both `phoenix/` and `liveviewjs/` implement that shared manifest.
+The Playwright recorder retains raw HTTP, WebSocket, and DOM captures under implementation-specific directories in `artifacts/raw/`; CI uploads that ignored directory for diagnosis.
+Reviewed normalized traces live in `fixtures/phoenix-live-view/<version>/` and `fixtures/liveviewjs/<version>/`.

+Each DOM checkpoint also records a stable browser outcome: location, title, focus, scenario state, controls, forms, and hooks.
+The differential check requires those outcomes to match while allowing each server to use its own HTML wrapper and wire-level implementation.

+The recorder also compares the ordered WebSocket lifecycle across targets.
+Join and message references, topics, event envelopes, reply status, advertised version, rendered trees, and diff trees must match.
+Each full frame body is also regression-checked against its implementation's own normalized fixture.

 Normalization replaces only deployment-local values.
 It keeps every field and maps correlated CSRF tokens, signed sessions/statics, cookies, LiveView topics,